Sebenza: Classic Sebenza

+Sebenza 25

-At the 2012 Blade Show the 'Sebenza 25' (named so as to commemorate the 25th year of the Sebenza's production) was introduced.
+Released in 2012 to commemorate the 25st year of the Sebenza's production.

 Significant changes include a more sculpted handle, the introduction of a ceramic ball lockup/detent system and the use of 'Large Hollow Grind Technology" on the blade grind.

-The 21 model continues in production as well.
-The 'Sebenza 25' was discontinued in mid-2016 and replaced by the Inkosi which shares many similarities with the 25 but with additional refinements.
+The Sebenza 25 was discontinued in mid-2016 and replaced by the Inkosi which shares many similarities with the 25 but with additional refinements.

+Sebenza 31

-In 2019, Chris Reeve Knives released the Sebenza 31, replacing the 21.
-This model featured minor improvements again, similar to the 25.
+Released in 2019 to replace the Sebenza 21, the Sebenza 31 featured minor improvements again, similar to the 25.

 Most notably the ceramic lockbar interface and a new inlay design.
 Additionally, a hole has been removed from the handles, and the pocket clip is slightly offset so that it no longer rests on the lockbar.